yi/node-clickhouse-cargo/README.md

 # node-clickhouse-cargo
-Accumulate local inserts and submit to clickhouse in batch job with retries on failure.
+Accumulate local inserts and submit to clickhouse in batch jobs with retries on failure.